revosystems/slate/source/includes/_xef-loyalty.md

 `https://revoxef.works/api/loyalty/`

+> The api has a limit of 120 requests every minute so the best practice is to cache for x time the fetched information done with the `getXXX` actions.

 ## Create an order
 Data can be passed as show in the example.
 Although it can also be passed as form params, passing `Content-Type: application/json` header.